Duchy of Warsaw: The Congress of Vienna and the Fourth Partition

 Although many European states and ex-rulers were represented at the Congress of Vienna in 1815, the decision-making was largely in the hands of the major powers.
 It was perhaps inevitable, therefore, that both Prussia and Russia would effectively partition Poland between them; Austria was to more-or-less retain its gains of the First Partition of 1772.

 Russia sought all territories of the Duchy of Warsaw.
 It kept all its gains from the three previous partitions, together with Białystok and the surrounding territory that it had obtained in 1807.
 Its demands for the whole Duchy of Warsaw were denied by other European powers.

 Prussia regained some of the territory it had lost to the Duchy of Warsaw in 1807: a portion of what it had conquered in the Second Partition.
 The Kulmerland and Gdańsk (Danzig) became part of the Province of West Prussia; the remaining territories (i.e., Greater Poland/Poznań), which covered an area of approximately 29000 km2, were reconstituted into the Grand Duchy of Posen.
 The Grand Duchy and its populace had some nominal autonomy (although it was de facto subordinate to Prussia) but following the 1848 Greater Poland Uprising was fully integrated into Prussia as the Province of Posen.

 The city of Kraków and some surrounding territory, previously part of the Duchy of Warsaw, were established as the semi-independent Free City of Cracow[sic], under the "protection" of its three powerful neighbors.
 The city's territory measured some 1164 km2, and had a population of about 88,000 people.
 The city was eventually annexed by Austria in 1846, becoming the Grand Duchy of Kraków.

 Finally, the bulk of the former Duchy of Warsaw, measuring some 128000 km2, was re-established as what is commonly referred to as the "Congress Kingdom" of Poland, in a personal union with the Russian Empire.
 This broadly corresponded to the Prussian and Austrian portions of the Third Partition (apart from the area around Białystok) plus around half of Prussia's Second Partition conquests and a small part of Austria's First Partition gains.
 De facto a Russian puppet state, it maintained its separate status only until 1831 when it was effectively annexed to the Russian Empire.
 Its constituent territories became the Vistula Land in 1867.

 Government and politics

 Constitution

 The Constitution of the Duchy of Warsaw could be considered liberal for its time.
 It provided for a bicameral Sejm consisting of a Senate and a Chamber of Deputies.
 A Council of Ministers functioned as the executive body of the duchy.
 Serfdom was partially abolished, as the serfs were granted personal freedom without gaining any economic liberties or privileges.
 All classes were to be equal before the law, although the nobility was still greatly favoured as members of the Sejm.
-While Roman Catholicism was the state religion, religious tolerance was also guaranteed by the constitution.
+While Roman Catholicism was the state religion, and religious tolerance was also guaranteed by the constitution.